fbq('track', 'ViewContent');

 Here's a collection of paper for writing thank you letters to veterans!
 After a lesson or two on what veterans are and how they help us, I find letter writing to be a nice way to culminate the activities.

-I've noticed my little second graders often confuse the different patriotic holidays, so I made this freebie to help them keep track of President's Day, Memorial Day, Flag Day, Independence Day, Constitution Day, and Veterans Day.
+I've noticed my little second graders often confuse the different patriotic holidays, so I made this resource to help them keep track of President's Day, Memorial Day, Flag Day, Independence Day, Constitution Day, and Veterans Day.
 It's really helped them keep track of which holiday is which!

 Hope your students end up with a good understanding of Veterans Day!